Optimal transport with $f$-divergence regularization and generalized Sinkhorn algorithm: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 Since its inception in the 18th century with the work of Gaspard Monge, the theory of optimal transport \citep{Villani2008} has found its applications in many areas such as physics, economics and statistics.
 Among other developments, the optimal transport problem led L. V. Kantorovich to develop his duality theory \citep{Kantorovich1940} and to pioneer the field of linear programming \citep{Kantorovich1939} for practical solutions during World War II.
-The application of this theory to computer vision dates back at least to \citet{Rubneretal1997} where it has showed its strength in tasks such as image retrieval.
-However, computing the optimal transport involved solving a linear program which was computationally too costly to apply it to machine learning. \citet{Cuturi2013} showed that slightly modifying the original optimal transport problem by introducing a regularization term one can compute the (regularized) optimal transport cost using the Sinkhorn algorithm \citep{Sinkhorn1967} in significantly less time.
-In recent years, this generalization of the optimal transport problem called entropy-regularized optimal transport \citep{Peyreetal2019} became popular in the machine learning community \citep{Feydyetal2018,Lorenz2020,Dimarinoetal2020}.
+This theory has been applied successfully in computer vision in tasks such as image retrieval \citep{Rubneretal1997}.
+However, computing the optimal transport involved solving a linear program which was computationally too costly to apply it to machine learning.
+Cuturi showed that slightly modifying the original optimal transport problem by introducing a regularization term one can compute the (regularized) optimal transport cost using the Sinkhorn algorithm \citep{Sinkhorn1967} in significantly less time \citep{Cuturi2013}.
+In recent years, this generalization of the optimal transport problem called entropy-regularized optimal transport \citep{Peyreetal2019} has become a popular tool in the machine learning community \citep{Feydyetal2018,Lorenz2020,Dimarinoetal2020}.